Key takeaways

 Visual asset library

-- Wireframes, revenue versus cost bars, cash flow trends, AR and AP heatmaps, compliance gauges.
+- Wireframes: revenue versus cost bars, cash flow trends, AR and AP heatmaps, compliance gauges.

 - Dummy data for realistic stress testing.